oisdk/team-software-project/README.md

 ![Component & Connector View](documentation-images/component-connector-view.svg)

+There are two main information flows:

-Clients send requests to apache, which runs the corresponding CGI scripts.
+1. Clients send requests to apache (represented by dashed lines in the diagram), which runs the corresponding CGI scripts.
 These scripts interact with a database and send back a response.

-Clients also initialise a Server-sent Events event stream.
+2. Clients also initialise a Server-sent Events event stream (represented by a solid line in the diagram).
 This starts a script running on the server which polls the database for changes – it sends events back to the client for any changes it finds.

-Since the SSE script<sup id="thread-note-source">[1](#thread-note)</sup> is constantly polling, most CGI scripts don’t require a response, and so mostly write to the database, rather than reading from it.
+Since the SSE script<sup id="thread-note-source">[1](#thread-note)</sup> is constantly polling, most CGI scripts don’t require a response (except possibly an acknowledgement), and so mostly write to the database, rather than reading from it.

 # Deployment Structure